 - One-touch incline - After you find your perfect speed, tap the one-touch incline selection for your ideal incline level for targeting specific muscles in your legs.

 - Water bottle holder - A console water bottle holder helps remind you to stay hydrated while you work up a sweat.
-Make sure you're able to reach the holder while the treadmill's in use to get the most out of this feature.

 - MP3 Port - Cue your favorite music in an instant with an MP3 port.
 These convenient ports allow you to plug in your own MP3 player for easy access to your music library.